-If you run builds on Windows in Cygwin environments, ensure you have cygwin1.dll version 1.5.25, 1.7.7, or 1.7.9 installed.
+If you run builds on Windows in Cygwin environments, ensure you have a supported cygwin1.dll version installed:

 Install the same version of Cygwin on all agent hosts and eMake machines (if you plan to use an existing Cluster Manager with ElectricAccelerator Developer Edition).
 Mixing different Cygwin versions (for example, running v1.5 on an eMake machine and v1.7 on agents) is not supported.
-(In particular, Cygwin versions 1.5 and 1.7 default to incompatible representations for symbolic links.)
+(In particular, Cygwin versions 1.5 and 1.7 default to different incompatible representations for symbolic links.)